Know Your Rights And Don’t Settle For Less

 raditional brokers or financial advisors can market themselves as a “financial planner.”
 However, only those who have satisfied the rigorous certification and renewal requirements of the CFP Board can use the CFP marks.
 You should feel confident that when choosing our organization you will be working directly with a CERTIFIED FINANCIAL PLANNER™, Matthew Markowski.
 The CERTIFIED FINANCIAL PLANNER™ certification provides that sense of confidence by allowing only those who meet the requirements the right to use the CFP marks.
 To learn more about the CFP Board of Standards and the stringent certification requirements, feel free to visit http://www.cfp.net/

 As a client of a CFP® you are entitled to specific rights.
 It is important to everyone at Markowski Investments that you fully understand your rights in our relationship.
-We want you to recognize that we are always putting your interests and need first.
-These rights are outlined below
+We want you to recognize that we are always putting your interests and needs first.
+These rights are outlined below.

 1.You have the right to a planner who has integrity

 Trust between you and your financial planner is central to a successful financial planning relationship.
 You rely on your planner’s honesty, professionalism and abilities to achieve your financial and life goals.
 When you know that your planner takes his or her professional obligations seriously, and places principles over personal gain, you can develop the type of partnership that is crucial to the success of any professional relationship.